aabdugaliyev/Book_Sorter-Library/readme.md

 Simple app for books sorting made in Laravel.

 At the beggining use http://site_name/populate to populate the db with variables.
+(Can be use multiple times)

 All values you can find in App/Repositories/PopulateBD.php